 How and why teenagers use technology

+Understanding teenagers and technology can seem a little overwhelming.
 It sometimes seems like teenagers’ lives revolve around their phones and technology.
-From the internet and social media, to phones, apps, games, television and other types of technology, it’s easy to wonder whether it’s all too much.
-Technology is increasingly becoming an essential part of our lives, and many young people – often referred to as ‘digital natives’ – haven’t known it any other way.
+From the internet and social media, to phones, apps, games, television and other types of technology, technology is increasingly becoming an essential part of our lives.
+Many young people – often referred to as ‘digital natives’ – haven’t known it any other way.

 Young people use the internet and social media to: